Our Mission, Vision, and Values

 In the Dallas-Fort Worth (DFW) metroplex, a high percentage of students are considered economically disadvantaged, often exceeding the state average of roughly 60%.
 Within major districts, this rate frequently exceeds 75–85%, with Dallas ISD at 75–88% and Fort Worth ISD at 85%.

 Theatre Students in DFW need help to get a higher education in theatre.
-Studio Sparrow seeks to solve this by entirely eliminating the cost barrier.
+Studio Sparrow seeks to solve this by reducing the cost barrier.

 Our Solution